input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 out there, we replaced a FastString with its FastString unique, so it was only made possible after removing Text and switching from Text to FastString.

-#### Removal of custom file extensions and support for JS pragmas
+#### Removal of custom file extensions and support for JavaScript pragmas

-GHCJS used the `.js.pp` file extension to identify JS files that needed to be passed through CPP before being valid JavaScript.
-Adding support for this extension in both Hadrian and GHC proved to be more painful than just adding support for JS pragmas.
-So we decided to do the latter; similarly to Haskell extension pragmas, you can now write "//#OPTIONS: CPP" in your JS files to enable the CPP pass, and the file extension is always `.js`.
+GHCJS used the `.js.pp` file extension to identify JavaScript files that needed to be passed through CPP before being valid JavaScript.
+Adding support for this extension in both Hadrian and GHC proved to be more painful than just adding support for JavaScript pragmas.
+So we decided to do the latter; similarly to Haskell extension pragmas, you can now write "//#OPTIONS: CPP" in your JavaScript files to enable the CPP pass, and the file extension is always `.js`.

 While we're on the topic of file extensions, technically `.js` files don't have to be compiled into `.o` files (contrary to C/C++/Haskell/etc. files) at all.
 However, build systems (Hadrian, Cabal...) and compilers (GHC) expect this.
 So for consistency with other backends, we've added a "compilation" pass for `.js` files too.
-They are now renamed into `.o` files with a "//JAVASCRIPT" header added to distinguish them from object files produced by the JS backend (and from Emscripten, in the future).
+They are now renamed into `.o` files with a "//JAVASCRIPT" header added to distinguish them from object files produced by the JavaScript backend (and from Emscripten, in the future).

 #### Cleanup and documentation

 GHC provides some utilities (pretty-printer, binary serialization, string interning, etc.) that GHCJS did not make use of.
-So we adapted the GHCJS code to exploit these utilities, keep the JS backend similar to other backends, and for better performance.
+So we adapted the GHCJS code to exploit these utilities, keep the JavaScript backend similar to other backends, and for better performance.

 Three of us (out of four) were totally new to GHCJS's code base.
 We strived to grok the code and to make it understandable by adding